Skip to content

 Use __

 Translations MUST be rendered with the __() function.
-We prefer using this over the @lang directive in Blade views because __() can be used in both Blade views and regular PHP code.
+It's preferable over the @lang directive in Blade views because __() can be used in both Blade views and regular PHP code.
 Here’s an example:

 Use camelCase for translation parameters